CathalSweeney6/tolkientrivia/readme.md

 ### Background Image

 * The background image was taken from [wallpaperaccess.com](https://wallpaperaccess.com/red-leather), a site where you can download royalty-free background images.
 I wanted to go for a cracked red leather background, similar in style to Bilbo's Journal.
-* The orignal background that I found was too bright and garish.
+* The original background that I found was too bright and garish.
 I loaded the background into Adobe Photoshop and toned it down, using the burn tool.

-Orginal Background
+Original Background

 <img src="assets/images/originalbackground.jpeg" width=600 height=400>